-For major suppliers which are managed at a group level, an annual attestation to adherence to the SCOP is sought.
-In addition, ANZ has committed to also seeking these attestations from suppliers considered to be at high risk of impacting human rights, with specific focus on suppliers located in those countries where ANZ believes there is potentially a greater level of risk.
+For suppliers which are managed at a group level, an annual attestation to adherence to the SCOP is sought.
+In addition, ANZ in 2017 implemented a program seeking attestations from suppliers considered to be at high risk of impacting human rights, with specific focus on suppliers located in those countries where ANZ believes there is potentially a greater level of risk.